braintree/braintree_android/README.md

 ## Feedback

-The Braintree Android SDK is in active development, we welcome your feedback!
+The Braintree Android SDK is in active development.
+We welcome your feedback!

 Here are a few ways to get in touch: